CarolinaRaIs/Super-SQL-Employee-Tracker/README.md

-# Super-SQL-Employee-Tracker
-A command-line application that manages a company's employee database, using Node.js, Inquirer, and MySQL.

-# prog-web-app-text-editor
+# SQL-Team-Manager-Pro
-A text editor that runs in the browser.

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

 ## [Description:](#description)

-        Just Another Text Editor (JATE) is a Progressive Web Application (PWA) that provides a user-friendly interface for text editing, both online and offline.
-Whether you're jotting down quick notes or drafting detailed documents, JATE provides a seamless and robust solution to your text editing needs.
+        SQL Team Manager Pro is a command-line application that allows you to manage your employee database efficiently.
+It provides various features to view, add, update, and remove employees, roles, and departments.
+With the help of SQL queries, the application interacts with a MySQL database, enabling you to perform common database operations.

         The application leverages several modern web technologies and frameworks to provide a rich user experience:

         JavaScript:
-        JATE is built with JavaScript, the programming language of the web, which enables dynamic and interactive features.
+        This app is built with JavaScript, the programming language of the web, which enables dynamic and interactive features.

-        Webpack:
-        Webpack is used as a module bundler for the application.
-It manages and loads dependencies, and also provides a development server for working on the project.

-        Babel:
-        Babel is used to transpile ES6+ JavaScript code into a backwards-compatible version of JavaScript that can be run by older JavaScript engines, ensuring broad browser compatibility.

-        Workbox:
-        Google's Workbox libraries are used for caching and service worker management.
-They make it easier to create a rich, offline-capable PWA and handle background tasks like caching and fetch requests.

-        Service Workers: Service workers are scripts that your browser runs in the background, separate from a web page, allowing for features that don't need a web page or user interaction, like push notifications, background sync, and caching for offline support.

-        Progressive Web Application (PWA):
-        PWAs combine the best of web and mobile apps, and provide capabilities like working offline, push notifications, and device hardware access.
-They are fast, reliable, and engaging.
+        Node.js:
+        A JavaScript runtime environment that allows the execution of JavaScript code outside of a web browser.

+        MySQL:
+        A popular open-source relational database management system used to store and retrieve data.

+        Inquirer:
+        A command-line interface package for Node.js that simplifies user input by providing interactive prompts.

+        Console.table:
+        A utility package that formats and displays tabular data in the console.

+        dotenv:
+        A package that loads environment variables from a .env file into the application's process.env.

 ## [Table of Contents:](#table-of-contents:)